We’ll meet up on Zoom!

 Discussion –

-We are now using Zoom (at a new URL, see the blue button below) as a way to mingle and chat each Sunday at 12 noon Atlanta time, to exchange ideas on a given theme.
-This replaces the themed session we used to have at the same time on Saturdays in Gathertown (Note: that space is still open, 24/7, for G4G community members to meet in informally, with a cap of 10 participants).
+We are now using Zoom (at a new URL, see the blue button below) as a way to mingle and chat each Saturday at 1 pm Atlanta time, to exchange ideas on a given theme.
+This replaces the themed session we used to have at the same time on Sundays.

 Please join us starting 5 minutes before each session using the following button: